 He was an itinerant teacher who attracted crowds and apparently performed miracles.
 By all accounts he was a charismatic teacher who spoke with an oral brilliance.
-He was in many ways both typical of his times, and yet extraordinary in his religious convictions and beliefs, in his scholarship of the Biblical literature, and in the fervency with which he lived what he taught.
+He was in many ways both typical of his times, and yet extraordinary in his insights, in his scholarship and understanding of the biblical literature, and in the fervency with which he lived what he taught.

 We are told that he had a number of disputes with Jewish religious leaders, probably Shammaite Pharisees (see below), who disputed with him on the law and who, in cooperation with the priestly aristocracy, the Sadducees, handed him over to the Romans who had him crucified.

 Jesus appears on the scene at a time reminiscent of the tumultuous times of Axial Sages.
 The oppressive rule of the Roman Empire caused rebellion and a large number of political and sectarian groups called for different kinds of reform, with different ideas about the individual and their country’s future.